 a.
-Full-time faculty are individuals employed by the university to provide instruction to students or to fulfill their individual job description as administrative or coaching faculty.
-Faculty members may hold rank of instructor, assistant professor, associate professor, professor, administrative faculty, or coaching faculty.
+Faculty are individuals employed by the university to provide instruction to students and to fulfill their individual job description.
+Faculty members may hold rank of instructor, assistant professor, associate professor, professor, clinical/professional faculty, or coaching faculty.

 - a.
-Faculty are appointed as full-time, part-time or adjunct: - b.
-Full-time faculty receive a salary for accomplishing the job, which may normally take approximately 40-50 hours per week, but may take more hours as needed.
-Such employees include workers who are defined by state and federal law as exempt executives, professionals, or administrators. - c.
-Part-time faculty are individuals employed by the university at a less than full load of units to provide instruction to students.
-For load levels, see the Adjunct Faculty Handbook.
+Faculty are appointed as full-time or half-time. - b.
+Full-time faculty receive a salary for accomplishing the job, which may normally take approximately 40-50 hours per week, but may take more hours as needed. - c.
+Half-time faculty are individuals employed by the university at a less than full load of units to provide instruction to students.
 The salary is received for accomplishing the job, which may normally take approximately less than 30 hours per week. - d.
-Adjunct faculty are individuals employed by the university to provide a limited number of units of instruction to students and are temporary employees but are not members of the faculty as noted in Section 9.2. (see Employee Handbook Section 3.5 and the Adjunct Faculty Handbook for details related to adjuncts). - e.
-Administrative faculty are defined in Section 2.7 - f.
-Coaching faculty are defined in Section 2.8 - g.
-The appointment of a faculty member is subject to the following: - Compliance with all policies and regulations of the university and/or the Board of Trustees; - Compliance with all standards and expectations for members of the faculty as outlined in the university's Faculty Handbook and Employee Handbook or otherwise set by the university and your school; - 3) Loyalty to the University and its mission; - 4) Efficient performance of duties; - 5) Worthy and exemplary conduct;
+The appointment and contract renewal of a faculty member is subject to the following: - i.
+It is expected that the faculty member sign the APU Statement of Faith annually and that the faculty member affirm, support, and sustain APU's identity as an evangelical Christian university as described in the What We Believe booklet.
+Faculty members who no longer subscribe to the Statement of Faith are expected to resign from the university. - ii.
+Compliance with all policies and regulations of the university and/or the Board of Trustees; - iii.
+Compliance with all standards and expectations for members of the faculty as outlined in the university's Faculty Handbook and Employee Handbook or otherwise set by the university and the relevant school; - iv.
+Support for the University and its policies and programs; - v.
+Efficient performance of duties as specified by the Chair or Dean (including the faculty workload sheets as completed by the Chair or Dean); - vi.
+Conduct that exemplifies the University's Christian Mission Statement, the Statement of Faith, and the Daily Living Expectations; Compliance with the Expectations set forth below.